An open API service indexing awesome lists of open source software.

 # Docs

-If you are familiar with [TLA+](https://lamport.azurewebsites.net/tla/tla.html), this would be a quick start
+If you are familiar with [TLA+](https://lamport.azurewebsites.net/tla/tla.html), this would be a quick start:

 [From TLA+ to Fizz](https://github.com/fizzbee-io/fizzbee/blob/main/docs/fizzbee-quick-start-for-tlaplus-users.md)

-For now, no prebuilt binaries.
-But you can try without installation at https://fizzbee.io/play
+You can try without installation at https://fizzbee.io/play

 - Bazel: You need bazel installed to build.
 [Bazelisk](https://github.com/bazelbuild/bazelisk?tab=readme-ov-file#installation) is the recommended way to use bazel.
 Rename the binary to bazel and put it part of your PATH.